ResellerRatings APIresellerratings.com ↗

-Access ResellerRatings.com store data via API: search stores, list categories, retrieve reviews, business highlights, and reviewer profiles.
+Access ResellerRatings.com data via API: search stores, retrieve reviews, ratings distributions, business highlights, and reviewer profiles across thousands of retailers.

 curl -X GET 'https://api.parse.bot/scraper/dd7777f8-2968-4328-a349-1cdbcaaa1252/search_stores?query=Amazon' \ -H 'X-API-Key: $PARSE_API_KEY'